Return to Index

 Since 1979, the Food and Drug Administration (FDA) has required pharmaceutical manufacturers to provide expiration dates on all their products.
 For the majority of drugs sold in the United States, these dates range from 12 to 60 months from the date they are manufactured.

 Expiration dates are basically guidelines.
 Your medications may expire before the expiration date if improperly stored, or they may last well beyond their expiration date, as some studies have shown.
 While most drugs do not become dangerous when expired, they can still pose a threat to your health.
-According to Robbe Lyon, Division Director, Division of Product Quality Research, Center for Drug Evaluation and Research, Food and Drug Administration (FDA), “Drugs lose their potency beyond their expiration date, and therefore their effectiveness and their ability to dissolve can be affected.
-For patients who rely on medications to stay alive, like heart medications, expired drugs can be dangerous because they may not be getting the full effectiveness of the drug.”
+Over time, drugs lose their potency.
+Using a drug past its expiration date may affect its quality and effectiveness.

 Pharmaceutical manufacturers determine a drug’s shelf life, or expiration date, through stability testing.
 This type of testing ensures that a drug’s potency and integrity are intact over a specific amount of time, which becomes the expiration date.
 Several factors can influence these dates, including type of active ingredients, storage conditions, preservatives, and the kind of container the drug is stored.